Black Vietnam vet at last getting his due: Medal of Honor - NewsBreak

 Davis repeatedly sprinted into an open rice paddy to rescue each member of his team, according to the ArmyTimes.
 His entire team survived.
 Davis refused to leave the battlefield until his men were safely removed.

-Davis, a native of Cleveland who retired in 1985 at the rank of colonel, compares receiving the medal to getting a long-anticipated ice cream cone.
+Davis, a native of Cleveland, retired in 1985 at the rank of colonel and now lives in Alexandria, Virginia, just outside Washington.
 Biden called him several weeks ago to deliver the news.

 “It’s just the antithesis of that,” he said.
 “It heightens the thing, if you’ve got to wait that long … It’s like someone promised you an ice cream cone.
 You know what it looks like, what it smells like.
 You just haven’t licked it.”